schlosrat/token-health/README.md

 You can install this module directly from the "Add-on Modules" page on the FoudryVTT Setup screen.

 Make sure to enable the module once your world is launched, in the Manage Modules setting page.
-This module also requires and depends on the Library: DF Hotkeys module which must be installed and enabled.

 ## Usage